mre/navo-docs/docs/tutorials/dc-motor-pid-control.markdown

 ![pid-controller-i](../assets/images/pid/pid-water-tank.png)

-So with the goal of maintaining the Setpoint at level 4.5, if we now increase the flow out of the tank, the tank level will start to decrease because of the imbalance between the inflow and outflow.
+So with the goal of maintaining the Setpoint say at level 3, if we now increase the flow out of the tank, the tank level will start to decrease because of the imbalance between the inflow and outflow.
 While the tank level decreases, the error increases and the proportional controller will increase the controller output proportionally to this error.
 Consequently, the valve controlling the flow into the tank opens wider and more water flows into the tank.

 As the water level continues to decrease, the error increases and valve continues to open until it gets to a point where the inflow again matches the outflow.
 At this point the tank level (and error) will remain constant.
 Because the error remains constant our proportinal controller will keep its output constant and the control valve will hold its position.
 The system now remains in balance, but the tank level remains below its set point.
 This remaining sustained error is called offset or the steady state error.